-The ESOL department recognises and works to address the English language needs of the current age.
+The International English department recognises and works to address the English language needs of the current age.
 Our goal is to enable students to become strong independent learners, and for each girl to achieve the best level of language she is capable of attaining, in order to ensure that she is able to access the curriculum without disadvantage and to study effectively in an English-medium environment.

-ESOL Department Teaching aims:
+International English Department Teaching aims:

 - To provide students with the academic English required at secondary school level and beyond at a UK or international Institute of Higher Education.
-We want to enable them to be competitive linguistically not just to meet the entry requirements for their course.
-The framework for this is provided in part by the Cambridge suite of external examinations and IELTS to ensure an internationally recognised standard (see Annex C). - To ensure that students are furnished with the necessary content to respond to tasks at various levels requiring a focus on a broad range of current affairs and topical issues across a variety of subjects.

-- To prepare students to be international citizens through a focus on English in use in a variety of native and non-native contexts in order to engage with both British culture and function effectively within our globalised world. - To support students in their other subjects by including cross-curricular content where appropriate. - To develop students' learning and study skills.
-With only four hours of ESOL a week, most of their English language learning will take place outside the ESOL classroom and it is vital that they appreciate this and become strong independent learners in order to maximise their potential.
+We want to enable them to be competitive linguistically, not just able to meet the entry requirements for their course.
+The framework for this is provided in part by the Cambridge suite of external examinations and IELTS to ensure an internationally recognised standard (see Annex C). - To ensure that students are furnished with the necessary content to respond to tasks at various levels requiring a focus on a broad range of current affairs and topical issues across a variety of subjects. - To prepare students to be international citizens through a focus on English in use in a variety of native and non-native contexts in order to engage with both British culture and function effectively within our globalised world. - To support students in their other subjects by including cross-curricular content where appropriate. - To develop students' learning and study skills.
+With only three to five hours of English a week, most of their language learning will take place outside the classroom and it is vital that they appreciate this and become strong independent learners in order to maximise their potential.
 Clear expectations are laid out to girls at the beginning of the year and the department constantly encourages a growth mindset.
-Students are encouraged to regularly reflect on their own learning using the criteria in the Annex D. - To provide an environment through which overseas girls can continue to develop their cultural literacy through English and also a portal through which they can also share their culture and traditions with other nationalities within school, including the English girls.
+Students are encouraged to regularly reflect on their own learning using the criteria in the Annex D. - Through the formal study of Literature to: - engage with and develop the ability to read, understand and respond to a wide range of literary texts from around the world - develop an appreciation of the ways in which writers achieve their literary effects - develop the skills needed for literary study - explore, through literature, the cultures of their own and other societies - find enjoyment in reading literature and understand its influence on individuals and societies. - To provide an environment through which overseas girls can continue to develop their cultural literacy through English and also a portal through which they can also share their culture and traditions with other nationalities within school, including the English girls.
 The department plays an important role in ensuring the successful integration of overseas students at Mayfield and participates in the monitoring and evaluation of this.